Victoria-BI/Victoria-BI/README.md

-- 👋 Hi, I’m @Victoria-BI
+- 👋 Hi, my name is Victoria Onigbinde
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in data analysis using advanced excel, SQL and Power BI
-- 🌱 I’m currently learning python
+- 🌱 I enjoy creating dashboards to make data driven decisions
 - 💞️ I’m looking to collaborate on Data Analysis projects